Zhincore/ChaosMod2077/README.md

 ## Development

 Any improvement contributions are greatly appreciated, I tried to make the development experience as smooth as possible.
+If you wanna make new effects but don't wanna contribute (or don't want to use RedScript), see <making add-ons> ***TODO***.
 Here's stuff you should know if you wanna contribute.

 ### Requirements

 - **Windows, text editor, patience**.
 - **[Rust](https://www.rust-lang.org/tools/install)** for developing natives.
   If you don't plan on changing those, you can skip this and follow these instructions instead: ***TODO***

-Addon support coming soon:tm:!

 ### Folder structure